steffiso/Datalution/readme.txt

 	   Or add attributes to your new entity in the admin console: e.g. "add Job.name="defaultName""

- - For Datalution the strong consistency properties of Entity groups is used (more information about strong consistency in Datastore is provided in the docu: https://cloud.google.com/appengine/docs/java/datastore/structuring_for_strong_consistency)
+ - For CloudDatalution the strong consistency properties of Entity groups is used (more information about strong consistency in Datastore is provided in the docu: https://cloud.google.com/appengine/docs/java/datastore/structuring_for_strong_consistency)
  - To guarantee that the schema evolution steps provide strong consistency, each entity